Hongyew98/CGHChatbot/README.md

 │  ├─ signup
 │  └─ reset password
 ├─ user
-│  ├─ upload cv
+│  ├─ home
 │  ├─ attempt quiz
 │  └─ view account
 └─ chatbot
 ```
-To see a more detailed view and explanation of the structure click [here]()
+To see a more detailed view and explanation of the structure click [here](https://pastebin.com/r2yph7i7)

 ## To Do